 When going with a traditional holiday meal, such as a Yule ham, a traditional drink is fitting.
 Mead is a honey-based drink that pairs well with Yule ham, and the type of mead depends on how the ham is cooked.
 The flavors used in the ham are important to determine which type of mead pairs well.
 Much like wine pairing, mead should either compliment or contrast the flavors.
 Pork dishes go better with mead when is neither light nor dark; darker fruits and basic honey mead.
-Mead is thought to be the oldest alcoholic drink known to man and most likely was original drink with Yule ham.
+So what is the perfect choice of mead to pair with Yule ham?

 This mead is made by fermenting fruit with the honey.
 For cured, smoked or game ham, try flavors like currant or elderberry mead.
 A traditional holiday ham in America is well-paired with autumn fruits like cranberry, pear and apple.
 Fig melomal works well with baked honey ham, and sweeter fruits pair well with pineapple ham.
 The fruit flavors either compliment or contrast the ham depending on how it is cooked.

 Bochet mead is made with caramelized or burnt honey added to mead.
 This mead compliments honey-glazed ham, the flavor enhanced with caramelized honey on the ham.
 It is usually paired with desserts; however, the sweet ham pairs well with the bochet mead.
 It can also be used as glaze on the ham, or be a contrast to ham cooked with rich spices.
 This type of mead is heavy and sweet, so it is a matter of taste when pairing with ham.

 Metheglin mead with Yule Ham